johnkharvey/7800_impossible_mission/html/hardest_rooms.md

 ![](../gifs/yellow_room_3_low_jump.gif)

 It's important to note that this requires a PIXEL PERFECT JUMP, with the button pressed from a running start while hovering in the air.
-Even a jump pressed right on the edge from a running start will lead to an inevicable miss:
+Even a jump pressed right on the edge from a running start will lead to an inevitable miss:

 ![](../gifs/yellow_room_3_low_jump_fail.gif)